vboursinos/JetFuelView/ReadMe.md

+# JetFuelView
+An Amps admin client that helps you to look at how Amps servers are connected.
+It can also launch JetFuelExplorer to each instance.

-This Project has lots of code from samples I worked on.
-Some code could be much better.
+This was a proof of concept so some code could be better.
+Refactoring is happening but is slow.

-Todo
-When reploading try to keep existing positions ShowData formating is lost
+However this is working and live project with many several happy users.